 We were camping at the Pebble Creek campground and hanging out in our RV, with the sliding door open, waiting for a black bear that had been browsing in a meadow directly across from us to step into better view.
 Alas, the bear instead headed back into the trees.

 But then Deby passed by on her way out of the campground.
 She stopped, backed up, and came over to check out our RV.
 Jennifer had met her earlier and so the two chatted.
 I gave a quick tour of the RV, which Deby thought would make a great vehicle for her.

 She was camping a few spaces over in her tent.

 She had been in that tent for close to a month.

 This was in early July.
 When we returned home, I looked her up and have been a fan of her work ever since.

-She keeps her travel trailer in Gardiner, at the park’s Northern entrances.
-Last winter, she rented an apartment there off season but made her way into the park every time she could all winter long.
+Deby keeps her travel trailer in Gardiner, at the park’s northern entrances.
+Last winter, she rented an apartment there off-season but made her way into the park every time she could all winter long.

 Deby is well respected by the other photographers, and park rangers as well, even though she has no official connection with the parks service.